 commission_amount = sale price * commission_percentage / 100.

 So now you know how to calculate commission.
-Then there's a problem of who absorbs this cost - usually it's the selling party (whoever hired the sales person to do the job).
-To calculate their revenue, we need to use a percentage decrease calculation.
+Now that you have this figure, there's a problem of who will cover this cost - usually it's the selling party (whoever hired the sales person to do the job).
+To calculate their revenue, we need to calculate the percentage decrease:

 real_revenue = sale_price - sale_price * commission_percentage / 100.
 In our example, it's